-Since its formation, the Group has grown to fourteen participating agencies.
+Since its formation, the Group has grown to thirteen participating agencies.
 Currently approximately thirty separate commodities are purchased co-operatively valued in excess of \$20,000,000 annually.
-The Group meets approximately nine times annually to discuss and coordinate the various bidding opportunities, discuss current tender practices and market trends.
+The Group meets approximately nine times annually to; discuss and coordinate the various bidding opportunities, to discuss current tender practices and market trends.
 The Group also hosts presentations of interest from representatives of insurance or surety industries or suppliers of new products or services.
-It should be noted that similar public purchasing co-operatives are in place throughout Ontario, each one operating in a similar fashion.